NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Answer:

-(b) The metaphase plate is an imaginary line which is at equal distances from the two centrosome poles.
+(b) The metaphase plate is an imaginary line that is at equal distances from the two centrosome poles.
 During the process of metaphase, the chromosomes get together at the metaphase plate.
 The even alignment of chromosomes happens because of the facing kinetochore microtubules.

 Question:5